MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityTestResult.md

 ---
-title: WasteQualityTestResult in Cloud for Sustainability waste data model - Common Data Model | Microsoft Docs
+title: WasteQualityTestResult in Sustainability waste
 description: Stores information on the result of the tests for tracking chemical/contaminant levels.
 author: cdm-publisher
 ms.service: common-data-model